Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Print the list of values on the standard output.
+    Print the list of values to the standard output or put it inside the string variable.

 **Parameters**